 Many athletes have experienced sports injuries every day but are not being appropriately informed of all the options available to them.
-It’s fair to say there are many surgeries performed each day in the United States that can be avoided with regenerative treatments such as PRP (Platelet Rich Plasma), BMC (Bone Marrow Concentrate stem cells), and Fibrin, utilized in the Discseel® Procedure, developed by Kevin Pauza MD.
+It’s fair to say there are many surgeries performed each day in the United States that can be avoided with regenerative treatments such as PRP (Platelet Rich Plasma), BMC (Bone Marrow Concentrate stem cells), and Fibrin, and FDA-approved substance utilized for off-label use in the Discseel® Procedure, developed by Kevin Pauza MD.

 When patients visit our office, they are presented with all of their options, however the same does not hold true when the same patients visit other spine and orthopedic surgeons.
 Patients are often given their options by their primary surgeon, but fail to mention regenerative procedures that are backed by solid data.
 This brings up the possibility that the surgeon’s group does not allow regenerative procedures.
 The reason they might not offer it is that it interrupts their revenue since financial reimbursements are much higher with surgery.

 University of Tennessee’s Senior football defensive backs Baylen Buchanan was recently headlined in the news for being unable to practice for the upcoming fall season of football.
 In 31 career games for the Vols, Buchanan has totaled 73 tackles, three tackles for loss, five passes defended, a forced fumble, and a fumble recovery.
 He’s made 13 starts in his 31 appearances.